iman-zamani/Domin8/README.md

-# All-Or-Nothing-Chess-engine
+# All-Or-Nothing Chess engine (Under Development)

-A UCI-compatible chess engine designed to eliminate draws, pushing for decisive wins or losses in every game.
-Perfect for players seeking dynamic, aggressive chess
+All-Or-Nothing Chess Engine (Beta Version) A UCI-compatible chess engine crafted in C for dynamic, aggressive gameplay.
+Designed to minimize draws, this engine strives for decisive outcomes, pushing for either a win or loss in every game.
+Its unique algorithms enhance aggressive tactics, making it an ideal choice for enthusiastic players and competitive environments looking to challenge traditional playing styles.
+Perfect for those seeking to transform every chess match into a thrilling battle!